 Police: Suspect in Shoofly Street shooting arrested

 Jul.
-12—Santa Fe police on Tuesday apprehended a man suspected in a June 30 shooting on Shoofly Street that left a 34-year-old man seriously wounded.
+13—Santa Fe police on Tuesday apprehended a man suspected in a June 30 shooting on Shoofly Street that left a 34-year-old man seriously wounded.

-Eugene P. Chacon, 38, who crashed while trying to flee from officers, was arrested and booked in the Santa Fe County jail on an outstanding warrant charging him with aggravated battery with a deadly weapon.
+Eugene P. Chacon, 38, who police said crashed while trying to flee, was arrested and booked in the Santa Fe County jail on an outstanding warrant charging him with aggravated battery with a deadly weapon.
 He also faces charges of drug possession, resisting or evading an officer and reckless driving, jail records show.

 Capt.
 Bryan Martinez said police received an anonymous tip on Chacon's whereabouts, and he was spotted around 8 a.m.
 Tuesday at a residence near the intersection of Alta Vista Street and St. Francis Drive.